SevenOperation/PlanetSide2EmailAlertNotification/README.md

 #Example
-If you are very lazy or you just don't wan't to let your system run all the time and so on you are welcome to create an account at https://www.wearethegamers.de/ then go to profile add a email address and configure your ps2 alert settings.
+If you are very lazy or you just don't wan't to let your system run all the time and so on you are welcome to create an account at https://www.wearethegamers.de/ then go to profile add a email address and configure your ps2 alert settings.Currently only Cobalt is used for alerting on my website.

 If you find any bugs or have a cool idea for the alerting system or for my website let me know.